-Search narrows for missing plane in Lake Erie; memorials set
+Divers slowly search bottom of Lake Erie for missing plane

-CLEVELAND (AP) — Officials say the search for a plane that disappeared over Lake Erie a week ago with six Ohioans aboard has been narrowed because of transmissions received by an underwater locator beacon being used.
+Transmissions from a locator beacon detector helped narrow the search area, but underwater visibility was only a few inches, so divers were moving slowly as they followed the signals and felt around the lake bottom, searchers said in a statement.

+It could take hours to search a small area, they said.
+Daytime temperatures have been in the teens throughout the search, and Friday’s noon reading in Cleveland was 14 degrees with a wind chill of 3.
+The search by air and along the shore for debris continued as weather permitted.

-Searchers say they’re now looking for the cockpit voice recorder in an area about 125 feet by 325 feet.
-The search in the lake was expected to resume Friday morning, weather-permitting.
+Searchers said previously they were looking for the cockpit voice recorder in an underwater area about 125 feet by 325 feet.
+They have found some debris consistent with the missing Cessna 525 Citation, which vanished shortly after takeoff from Burke Lakefront Airport on Dec.
+29.

-The plane vanished shortly after takeoff from a Cleveland lakefront airport on Dec.
-29. Officials say debris found in water and shoreline searches is consistent with the missing plane.

-A Columbus businessman was piloting it.
-His wife, two teenage sons, a neighbor and the neighbor’s 19-year-old daughter also were aboard.

 Most Read Stories